 - Most pupils routinely feel safe and free from physical and verbal abuse at school.
 Overall, most pupils grow in confidence well.
 They understand how to make healthy choices in relation to diet, physical activity and emotional well-being.
 Most know a range of risks, how they may appear and how to keep themselves safe online. - Most pupils develop their physical skills well and make beneficial and active choices.
 For example, in responding very positively to opportunities to undertake a wide range of physical activities, during lessons, relax and refuel, and after school clubs.
-They demonstrate a clear awareness of the benefits of physical activity and cite appropriate examples of their progress. - Most pupils are developing well as ambitious and capable learners in a wide range of AoLEs and contexts.
+They demonstrate a clear awareness of the benefits of physical activity and cite appropriate examples of their progress.
+However, a recent wellbeing audit has highlighted the need to engage more in out of school community sporting events. - · Most pupils are developing well as ambitious and capable learners in a wide range of AoLEs and contexts.
 They are becoming very resilient, this includes areas that they find challenging.
-Most are successful independent learners in the learning process.
-However, the school recognises the need to revisit assessment for learning techniques to ensure pupils are evaluating their learning accurately, with limited adult involvement. - Most pupils have a good knowledge and understanding of what an ethical, informed citizen is.
+Most are successful independent learners in the learning process. - Most pupils have a good knowledge and understanding of what an ethical, informed citizen is.
 Most learners progress well in becoming ethical and informed citizens.
 They have a strong and secure awareness of such values as fairness, equality, sustainability and of children's rights.
-They enact the values above frequently and well, and can describe what children's rights are, giving appropriate examples. - Most pupils demonstrate good use of their key skills and behaviours across the AOLEs.
+They enact the values above frequently and well, and can describe what children's rights are, giving appropriate examples. - · Most pupils demonstrate good use of their key skills and behaviours across the AOLEs.
+Pupils, including those with special educational needs, often take on a range of leadership roles and responsibilities and participate in the life and work of the school, for example as members of the school council, Llanrhidian world of work, Caffi Cynefin or digital leaders.
+Pupils increasingly record their experiences. - · Most pupils demonstrate good use of their key skills and behaviours across the AOLEs.
 Pupils, including those with special educational needs, often take on a range of leadership roles and responsibilities and participate in the life and work of the school, for example as members of the school council, playground friends or digital leaders.
-Pupils increasingly record their experiences. - Most pupils demonstrate good use of their key skills and behaviours across the AOLEs.
-Pupils, including those with special educational needs, often take on a range of leadership roles and responsibilities and participate in the life and work of the school, for example as members of the school council, playground friends or digital leaders.
 Pupils increasingly record their experiences.

-IA2 WELLBEING & ATTITUDES TO LEARNING - 2.1 WELLBEING EVALUATION
+IA2 WELLBEING & ATTITUDES TO LEARNING - 2.
+WELLBEING EVALUATION NEW TARG